 Some people and groups cannot give anything to a political party unit.
 You cannot take money, things, or any other contribution from the following people or groups:

-- Corporations; - Anonymous contributors unless the contribution is \$20 or less; and - Anyone who gives you money on the condition that you will give it to or use it for a particular candidate.
+- Corporations; - Limited liability companies (LLCs); - Anonymous contributors unless the contribution is \$20 or less; and - Anyone who gives you money on the condition that you will give it to or use it for a particular candidate.